Telephone numbers in Ukraine

 Telephone numbers in Ukraine are administered by the Ministry of Infrastructure.

-It enacted a telephone numbering plan in 2009 that is similar to those in the European Union's.
-Thus, Ukrainian telephone numbers consist of a two-digit zone code, an optional subzone code, an optional filler (zero to two "2s), and the local telephone number (five to seven digits).
-Following the 2022 Russian invasion of Ukraine, the regions of Crimea, Donetsk, and Luhansk were assigned Russian telephone codes by the Russian administration.
+The country last enacted a telephone numbering plan in 2009.
+National telephone numbers consist of a two-digit zone code, an optional sub-zone code, an optional filler (zero to two "2s), and the local telephone number (five to seven digits).
+Following the 2022 Russian invasion of Ukraine, the regions of Crimea, Donetsk, and Luhansk were assigned Russian telephone prefixes by the Russian occupation administration.

 2009 plan

 On 14 October 2009, Ukraine switched to numbering conventions common in the European Union.

-Calling nationwide requires dialing 0 and then the region code followed by the local number.
+Calling nationwide requires dialing 0, followed by the region code, preceding the local number.
 For instance, to call Kyiv from Odesa, users dial 0 44 xxx xxxx.
 The same convention was adopted for mobile operators.

-For local calls, users can still dial the local number without a 0 and the area code.
+For local calls, users may dial the local number without the prefixes.
 Mobile users must dial the full 0-prefixed number, although operators may implement local dialing in cities.

-The in-country sequence for ordinary zones consists of a 2-digit zone code, an optional subzone code (never used for the capital of the geographic region corresponding to a phone zone), an optional filler (0 to 2 "2"s, used to make the whole in-country sequence contain exactly 9 digits) and the local phone number (5 to 7 digits).
+The in-country sequence for ordinary zones consists of a two-digit zone code, an optional subzone code (never used for the capital of the geographic region corresponding to a phone zone), an optional filler (0 to 2 "2"s, used to make the whole in-country sequence contain exactly 9 digits) and the local phone number (5 to 7 digits).
 When dialing from cell phones, the in-country dial sequence (with the 0 XX prefix) is used even for phones of the same provider.
 Otherwise a call may be placed in the nearest geographic area.

 Area codes correspond to geographic regions ("oblasts") with exception of Kyiv and formerly Sevastopol which utilize their own area code.
-See Area codes in Ukraine for current list.

 Cell phone numbers can be assigned both within the cell phone provider zone and within a geographic zone.
 The latter arrangement is used mainly for CDMA phones and for GSM operators selling their connectivity within one city, like GoldenTelecom GSM.
 Allocation of new GSM cell phone numbers within a geographic zone is very rare now because law requires all incoming calls to be free, including incoming calls to a cell phone.

-Law explicitly prohibits trunk calls to a PSTN phone within the same local area in a geographic phone zone (e.g. from Kyiv to Kyiv), so one cannot dial 0~2 or 0~xx for this, unless the phone exchange is misconfigured or a special circumstance occurs.
+Law explicitly prohibits trunk calls to a PSTN phone within the same local area in a geographic service zone (e.g. from Kyiv to Kyiv), so one cannot dial 0~2 or 0~xx for this, unless the phone exchange is misconfigured or a special circumstance occurs.

 The switch to a closed numbering plan, which will introduce seven digit-long numbers for all zones, should be complete in 2011-2012.

 To place an international call, users dial 00 before the ITU country code.
 For instance, to call Vancouver, Canada, from Kyiv, users dial 00 1 604 xxx xxxx.